-- (a) Each member of the NBoD or their alternate shall be entitled to attend a National Triennial Convention of the PSAC and shall be accorded all rights and privileges of accredited delegates. - (b) Each member of the NBoD, and each full-time Component Vice-President who is required to relocate to the National Capital Region shall, within thirty (30) days of his/her election, notify the PSAC Director of the Membership Programs Branch of his/her intention to either: - participate in the caucus at Convention from the geographic area where he/she resided immediately prior to his/her election to the NBoD or Component Vice-President; or ii) participate in the National Capital Region Caucus.
+- (a) Each member of the NBoD or their alternate shall be entitled to attend a National Triennial Convention of the PSAC and shall be accorded all rights and privileges of accredited delegates. - (b) Each member of the NBoD, and each full-time Component Vice-President who is required to relocate to the National Capital Region shall, within thirty (30) days of their election, notify the PSAC of their intention to either: - participate in the caucus at Convention from the geographic area where they resided immediately prior to their election to the NBoD or Component Vice-President; or - ii) participate in the National Capital Region Caucus.